Picorims/wav2bar-reborn/README.md

 ## Important Notes
-- **This tool is a side project and is provided as is, without garantee of long term maintenance.
+- **This tool is a side project and is provided as is, without guarantee of long term maintenance.
 If this is fine for you, you can proceed.
 Enjoy!**
 - **This tool is usable at this point, but is still in early development!
 Your work is subject to bugs, backup your saves!**
 - I have limited time and energy, and this is not my sole project.
 Do not expect regular and/or crazy activity!